mark3982/kernel-rs/README.md

 then I avoid it because my motto is minimal and easy.
 I know you want to play with the kernel and I do not want you to quit before you actually get started so my goal is to make it easy.

+However, I can only be so successful at using Rust for everything.
+A few tools you will need are:

+  1. binutils ld for target
+  2. binutils gas for target
+  3. binutils objcopy for target
+  4. binutils ar
+  5. python3.x (for build system)

+_At the moment you do not need `GCC` because we can do most `C` stuff in Rust, however I do use `gas` for the ARM target because it is easier to write a lot of assembly code with it than to try to do it through the `asm!` macro in Rust._

 For minimal kernel footprint I will do as much as possible to prevent unnessary increase in image size because this makes it more attractive for lower memory